 Put another way, a good touring plan is much more important than choosing the right day to visit the parks.
-If you followed the Unofficial Guide's Universal Studios One-Day Touring Plan for Adults on a typical slow Tuesday and a typical busy Thursday, you'd only wait in line about 20 more minutes on Thursday - a little less than one incremental minute of wait time per attraction.
+If you followed the Unofficial Guide's Universal Studios Florida One-Day Touring Plan without Early Entry on a typical slow Tuesday and a typical busy Thursday, you'd only wait in line about 20 more minutes on Thursday - a little less than one incremental minute of wait time per attraction.
 In contrast, that same touring plan can save up to two hours of standing in line when compared to not following a plan.

 Why have the crowd estimates for my trip have changed?